Were you hurt in a trucking crash? If you were the victim of a collision with a truck or commercial vehicle, you have rights.

 - Flatbed Trucks

 No matter what kind or size vehicle caused your accident, we can help.
 Schedule a free consultation to speak about your accident, how we can get your medical bills repaid and what you may be entitled to for the long recovery you may be facing.

-Recovering Compensation After a Semi-Truck Crash
+Recovering Compensation After a Truck Accident in Maryland

 Your lawyer will have an important hand in determining liability, and the investigation of the accident scene is usually one of the first steps towards getting a settlement.

 It is also likely that your truck accident lawyer will want to inspect your vehicle as well as the other vehicle involved in the crash.

 Examining the vehicle can help to determine what exactly happened in an accident, and it can show who has liability.
 It can also determine what level of damage was done to the motor vehicle and what you are owed to repair it.

 An accident reconstruction is another likely course of action that a truck accident lawyer will request, in order to get a better sense of what the accident was like (for instance, whether it was head-on or a jackknifing incident) and the physics behind the accident itself.

 The car accident reconstruction can help to answer a considerable number of questions, and can even be useful in determining overall liability.

 Getting into a truck accident can often be a life-altering event.
 Serious injuries are unfortunately common in truck accidents, particularly for those who were in the passenger car and not the truck.